orb-lang/helm/doc/md/helm.md

       a.alternate_screen(false),
       a.cursor.pop())

+-- Back to normal mode and finish tearing down uv uv.tty_reset_mode() uv.stop()

--- remove any spurious mouse inputs or other stdin stuff io.stdin:read "*a"
+-- Make sure the terminal processes all of the above, -- then remove any spurious mouse inputs or other stdin stuff io.stdout:flush() io.stdin:read "*a"

--- Back to normal mode
-uv.tty_reset_mode()

-uv.stop()

-io.stdout:flush()

 -- Restore the global environment setfenv(0, _G)